Configuration

 Target prefersReducedMotion

-rendering the UI.
 Note: This option has no effect in iOS Safari.

 targets: {

-chrome: new RemoteBrowserTarget('chrome', {
+chrome: {

 viewport: '1024x768',

-prefersReducedMotion: true,
+prefersReducedMotion: false,

 },

-will be
+prefers-reduced-motion: reduce will be activated:

 @media (prefers-reduced-motion: reduce) {